exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 | 14    | 18-22 | College student |

 The score should be printed with two significant digits after the decimal point.
-When used used to find the age or grade level, the score should be rounded to the nearest whole number and capped at 14.
+When used to find the age or grade level, the score should be rounded to the nearest whole number and capped at 14.
 Below is a sample output of the program: